 And the silverware I picked up right before Thanksgiving.
 We needed new silverware for the RV anyway and I became obsessed with this rustic design I found at World Market.
 They are a bit heavy but I love the character they add to the table and now my silverware brings me joy.

 When playing around with what cups to use on the table, I really loved how my copper mugs looked but I only have 2 and wasn’t about to go out and buy 4 more.
-I then contemplated using them just at then ends of the table but decided against it.
+I then contemplated using them just at the ends of the table but decided against it.

 I really like the copper and gold detail on faceted glasses I’ve seen around and decided to attempt to DIY my own version.
-These glasses were a great find and actually made their way onto my very first fall tablescape a couple years ago.
+These glasses were a great find and actually made their way onto my very first fall tablescape a couple of years ago.
 Although I wanted to use copper, my copper craft paint wasn’t looking right so I decided to use some liquid gold leaf I had leftover from previous projects.
 I painted that onto the bottom section of these glasses and am really impressed with how they turned out.
 You can see how I made the gilded glasses here.

 Oh and I must have the blackest thumb ever.
 Not only do I kill cactus but the rosemary Christmas trees I had on the shelves (which you may have seen in this dining room post) didn’t make it, so I replaced them with some fake trees instead.
 At least I can’t kill these.
 I don’t think…